xLeachimx/SAC-Tello/README.md

 ```
 for Windows

 Note: Some users may have problems installing dependencies such as `opencv-python`
-or `face_recognition` or dependencies of `SAC-Tello` dependencies.
+or dependencies of `SAC-Tello` dependencies.
 We find that
 often this due to external non-python build tools being needed, for example
-`opency-python` needs C++ build tools from Visual Studio to properly install on
+`opencv-python` needs C++ build tools from Visual Studio to properly install on
 Windows.

-# How To Use
+# How To Use (Older version <= 0.1.1)

 Since this package spawns multiple child processes any use of the package must originate from
 a protected starting point (i.e. `if __name__ == __main__:`) or else a Runtime Error **will**